Systemcluster/w3modmanager/README.md

 - Watches for changes made to mods and settings outside the manager
 - Automatically detects the game installation path
+- Extracts and installs multiple mods in parallel

 ## Source and Development